root-project/web/manual/python/index.md

 ### JavaScript graphics

 The ROOT graphics are also available in Jupyter, both in Python and C++.
 Moreover, you can choose between two modes:
-- *Static* (default): The graphics are displayed as a static image in the output of the notebook cell.
+- *Static*: The graphics are displayed as a static image in the output of the notebook cell.
-- *Interactive*: The graphics are shown as an interactive JavaScript display.
+- *Interactive* (default): The graphics are shown as an interactive JavaScript display.
 In order to activate this mode, include `%jsroot on` in a cell.
 Once enabled, the mode stays on until it is disabled with `%jsroot off` (i.e. no need to enable it in every cell).

+The default behavior can be configured by setting the `Jupyter.JSRoot` variable (on or off) in `.rootrc`.

 _**Example**_